nixn/pdns-etcd3/doc/ETCD-structure.md

     * undergoes itself a zone append check with the parent zone (if not ending with a `.`)
     * this option can be applied to any QTYPE with a domain name in its value, but is mostly useful here
         * currently `SOA`, `NS`, `PTR`, `CNAME`, `DNAME`, `MX` and `SRV`
+    * constrained to be valid only within a zone (TODO describe better, give examples)

 #### `NS`
 * `hostname`: domain name